 Meadow Jumping Mouse

-This omnivore eats primarily seeds, insects, and fruits.
+This omnivore eats seeds, insects, and fruits primarily.
 Their lifespan is less than a year in the wild but up to five years in captivity.

-The meadow jumping mouse lives mostly in grasslands, thin forests, and humid areas in the northern part of the U.S. They can be found all over the state of Massachusetts.
+The meadow jumping mouse lives mostly in grasslands, thin forests, and humid areas in the northern part of the U.S. They can be found all over Massachusetts.

 The meadow vole is a small, primarily nocturnal rodent.
 They are also called field mice or meadow mice.
 Their colors vary from yellowish or reddish-brown to dark brown, and the underbody is gray.
 They measure about 12 cm and weigh about 43g.

 This herbivore eats grasses, grains, seeds, bark, roots, and fruits.
 They are excellent swimmers and very good at digging holes.
 Their lifespan ranges from 2 to 16 months.
 Some people consider them a pest because they cause great damage to plants.
 They also carry similar diseases to other rodents.